Resources for antiracism and inclusivity in Classics

 Financial support:

 The Department of Classics awards funds for study and travel every year, to both undergraduate and graduate students, as well as pointing students toward awards available from other sources, in an effort to make enriching travel and study available to all who seek it.
 The Department of Classics also funds living expenses for MA students through a combination of awards and wages, on the grounds that MA programs are a vital channel for people from diverse backgrounds to enter the field and pursue careers in teaching, research, and related areas.
+Resources and departmental funding for study and travel, as well as scholarships, are not restricted based on race, ethnicity, sex, etc.

 Resources at Washington University: